bhklab/KuLGaP/README.md

 cd KuLGap
 ```

-- In the project directory, install all server dependencies `npm i`
+- In the project directory, install all the server dependencies using `pip install -r requirements.txt
-- Create .env using .env.example as a reference to access the database
-- To start the server first install dependencies using `pip install -r requirements.txt` and then run this command `flask run` to start the server
+- To start the server run this command `flask run`
 - Start the client (development mode) by running `npm start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.